KK Bosna Royal: 2024–present: Resurgence

-In the 2024–25 season, the club participated in the ABA League Second Division and won the championship after defeating KD Ilirija in the finals.
-Jarrod West, playing for KK Bosna, was named the Finals MVP.
-As champions, the club qualified for the ABA League for the 2025–26 season.
+In the 2024–25 season, also under head coach Aleksandar Damjanović, the club participated in the ABA League Second Division and won the competition after defeating Ilirija in the finals.
+Jarrod West, playing for Bosna, was named the Finals MVP.
+As champions, the club qualified for the ABA League for the 2025–26 season, marking its return to the competition for the first time in 15 years.

 In the 2025–26 season, Bosna defeated Kangoeroes Basket Mechelen in the qualifiers to secure their place in the FIBA Europe Cup regular season.
+Bosna qualified for the Top 8 of the 2025–26 ABA League on 31 January 2026, securing fourth place in Group B a round before the end of the regular season and ensuring progression to the next phase of the competition.